 To fit this mold, consider the following 10 attributes and skills as the framework for a Marketo Expert profile.
 Attributes are not easily trainable and reflect how someone approaches their work and how they think.
 Skills can be trained and are proficiencies related to specific tasks or actions and can be trained.
 Broadening the definition beyond skills better fits the realities of being a Marketo Admin and the value they bring to the organization.

-And, if you want to talk to an expert, we’re a Platinum Parter and 3x Partner of the Year and can help!
+And, if you need Marketo expertise, we’re a Platinum Parter and 3x Partner of the Year and can fill critical gaps on your team!

 Attributes should be considered baseline for Marketo Admins.
 These reflect more about a person’s approach to their work than specific skills that can be trained.
 If any of these attributes are missing, effectiveness is going to suffer.